rescript-lang/bucklescript.github.io/README.md

+**The new BuckleScript docs live at https://reasonml.org/docs/reason-compiler/latest/introduction.
+This repo is now deprecated.
+Please contribute to https://github.com/reason-association/reasonml.org/issues instead.
+Thanks!

 # BuckleScript Website

 This code is used to generate https://bucklescript.github.io.
 It pulls in files from `docs/` and `website/` to generate html files served on the site.